provTheodoreNewell/publish-unit-test-result-action/README.md

 [![Test Results](https://gist.githubusercontent.com/EnricoMi/612cb538c14731f1a8fefe504f519395/raw/badge.svg)](https://gist.githubusercontent.com/EnricoMi/612cb538c14731f1a8fefe504f519395/raw/badge.svg)

 This [GitHub Action](https://github.com/actions) analyses test result files and publishes the results on GitHub.
-It supports the JUnit XML file format and runs on Linux, macOS and Windows.
+It supports the JUnit XML and TRX file formats, and runs on Linux, macOS and Windows.

 You can add this action to your GitHub workflow for ![Ubuntu Linux](https://badgen.net/badge/icon/Ubuntu?icon=terminal&label) (e.g. `runs-on: ubuntu-latest`) runners: